Nyhavn 47: History

-18th century
+Early history

 The site was in the late 17th century part of a much larger property.
 The large property was listed as No. 28 in St. Ann's East Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by tanner Villum Lydersen.
 It was later divided into four smaller properties (now Nyhavn 41–47).
 The present building on the site was probably constructed in 1737-38 for skipper Ole Pedersen.
-The property was listed as No. 24 in the new cadastre of 1756 and was then owned by sailmaker Ole Pedersen.
+The property was listed as No. 24 in the new cadastre of 1756 and was then still owned by sailmaker Ole Pedersen.

+Hans Peter Sandgaard

 The property was later acquired by sailmaker Hans Peter Sandgaard.
 His property was home to three households at the 1787 census.
-His own household comprised his wife Ellen Maria, his sister Maria Margrethe Scheekel, six apprentices (aged 16 to 25) and one maid.
+The owner resided in the building with his wife Ellen Maria, his sister Maria Margrethe Scheekel, six apprentices (aged 16 to 25) and one maid.
 Christian Samuel Heisse, an office clerk (skriverkarl) working for Erich Erichsen, resided in another apartment with his wife Karen Maria Holms Datter, their one-year-old son Carl Johan Heisse, his mother-in-law Sara Marttha Holm and one maid.
 Carsten Hansen, a beer seller (øltapper), resided in the third apartment with his wife Maren Odels Datter and three lodgers (all of whom were sailors).

-19th century

 The number of residents had increased to 22 at the time of the 1801 census.
 Sandgaard resided in the building with his wife, three apprentices and one maid.
-Frodens Christian Jørgensen, a broker (mægler), resided in another apartment with his wife Borette Elisabeth Buntzen, their three children (aged one to five) and two maids.
+Frodenus Christian Jørgensen (1761-), a broker (mægler), resided in another apartment with his wife Dorothea Elisabeth Buntzen (1776-1867), daughter of Johan Buntzen and Anne Bolette Sandgaard, Nyhavn 67), their three children (aged one to five) and two maids.
 Poul Poulsen, a beer seller (øltapper), resided in the building with his wife Anne Margrethe Bledel, their 17-year-old daughter Mette Margrethe Poulsen, one maid and five lodgers.

 The property was again listed as No. 24 in the new cadastre of 1806.
 It was at that time still owned by Sandgaard.

+Rasmus Andreas Holm

 The property was later acquired by master sailmaker Rasmus Andreas Holm (1799-1863), son of sailmaker Peter Holm (1764-1812).
 His father had been the owner of the adjacent property at No. 23 (now Nyhavn 45).
-On 10 January 1920, Rasmus Andreas Holm had married Christiane Mammen (1805-1877), a foster daughter of his uncle Jacob Holm.
+On 10 January 1820, Rasmus Andreas Holm had married Christiane Mammen (1805-1877), a foster daughter of his uncle Jacob Holm.